segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 hide-personas-partial: true
 ---

-{% include content/beta-note.md %}
+> info "This document is about a destination which is in beta"
+> This means that the AWS S3 with IAM Role Support destination is in active development, and some functionality may change before it becomes generally available.

 ## Getting Started

-The Amazon S3 destination puts the raw logs of the data Segment receives into your S3 bucket, encrypted, no matter what region the bucket is in.
+The AWS destination puts the raw logs of the data Segment receives into your S3 bucket, encrypted, no matter what region the bucket is in.

 > info ""
 > Segment copies data into your bucket every hour around the :40 minute mark.
 You may see multiple files over a period of time depending on the amount of data Segment copies.